Finite-size localization scenarios in condensation transitions: Introduction

 \section{Introduction}

-The word {\it condensation} may refer to different physical phenomena, varying from a classical change of the physical state of matter~\cite{book_Chaikin} (the condensation of a gas) to a quantum phenomenon observed in dilute atomic gases~\cite{book_Huang} (the Bose-Einstein condensation, BEC).
-It is now also common to use the word condensation in reference to a localization process where a finite fraction of a conserved quantity localizes at a single site of a lattice~ \cite{Drouffe1998_JPA,Majumdar2005_PRL,Godreche2007_LNP,Majumdar2010_LesHouches,Zannetti2014_PRE,Godreche2020_arXiv}.
-It is therefore a localization in the real space, while BEC is a localization in the momentum space.
-Furthermore, BEC leads to the localization in a specific state (the zero-momentum ground state), thus it is an heterogeneous localization.
-Instead the condensation/localization process discussed here is an homegeneous one: all sites are eligible to host the condensate (the two phenomena, heterogeneous and homogeneous condensation, can coexist, see~\cite{Godreche2012_JSTAT,Barre2018_JSTAT}).
+The word {\it condensation} typically refers to the condensation of a gas~\cite{book_Chaikin}, a classical change of the physical state of matter, or to the Bose-Einstein condensation (BEC), a quantum phenomenon observed in dilute atomic gases~\cite{book_Huang}.
+In the last twenty years it has acquired a new meaning related to transport phenomena: under certain conditions it may appear a critical density of the transported quantity (e.g., mass) above which a finite fraction of whole mass condenses/localizes at a single site of a lattice~ \cite{Drouffe1998_JPA,Majumdar2005_PRL,Godreche2007_LNP,Majumdar2010_LesHouches,Zannetti2014_PRE,Godreche2020_arXiv}.
+It is therefore a localization in the real space while BEC is a localization in the momentum space.